GaudiLabs/OpenTheremin_V3/README.md

 3. Selecting the correct usb port on Tools -> Serial Port
 4. Select the correct arduino board from Tools -> Board
 5. Upload the code by clicking on the upload button.

+### LICENSE
+Written by Urs Gaudenz, GaudiLabs, 2016
+GNU license, check LICENSE file for more information All text above must be included in any redistribution